-The PhD degree earned through the BMP PhD Program requires the student to complete all degree requirements of both the Program and the Jefferson College of Life Sciences (JCLS).
-JCLS requirements are described in the JCLS catalog and, in greater detail, in the "Guide to the PhD Degree and Thesis Manual" available at https://www.jefferson.edu/academics/colleges-schools-institutes/life-sciences/student-resources/policies-guidelines.html
+The PhD degree earned through the BSMB PhD Program requires the student to complete all degree requirements of both the Program and the Jefferson College of Life Sciences (JCLS).
+JCLS requirements are described in the JCLS Handbook and, in detail, in the "Guide to the PhD Degree and Thesis Manual".